Coastal Carolina vs. South Alabama NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Coastal Carolina has combined with its opponents to score more than 56.5 points in six of 10 games this season.
+- Coastal Carolina and its opponents have gone over the current 57-point total in six of 10 games (60%) this season.

 Coastal Carolina Stats and Trends

-- The Chanticleers have an against the spread record of 5-2 in their seven games when favored by 15.5 points or more so far this season.
+- The Chanticleers have an ATS record of 5-2 in their seven games as a favorite of 14.5 points or more so far this season.

-- Coastal Carolina's games this year have gone over the total in four out of 10 opportunities (40%).
+- Coastal Carolina's games this year have hit the over on four of 10 set point totals (40%).

-- Coastal Carolina is 5-5 against the spread and 9-2 overall this season when the team notches more than 26.4 points.
+- Coastal Carolina is 5-5 against the spread and 9-2 overall in games when it puts up more than 26.4 points.

-- When Coastal Carolina picks up over 342.7 yards, the team is 4-5 against the spread and 8-2 overall.
+- Coastal Carolina is 4-5 against the spread and 8-2 overall when the team piles up more than 342.7 yards.

 - The Chanticleers have turned the ball over seven times this season, 15 fewer than the Jaguars have forced (22).